 Be sure to have the AC flushed if the system is contaminated or whenever the AC compressor is removed or replaced in your vehicle.

 While performing an AC System flush can certainly be done by the DIYer, you may want to leave this one to the professionals.
 A/C compressor replacements are costly and by performing a flush yourself, you risk damaging the system and potentially causing even more damage, which will result in more money for repairs.

 - A technician will connect the manifold gauges to the proper fittings.
 A specialized machine will begin to evacuate the system until the pressure drops to 0 psi.
 Once the pressure is reduced, the vehicle is ready for the next step.

 - The technician will then remove the mounting bracket that secures the accumulator as well as the orifice tube/expansion valve.
-Once removed, the technician will visually inspect the orifice tube/expansion valve for any debris or signs of damage and replace as necessary.
+Once removed, the technician will visually inspect the orifice tube/expansion valve for any debris or signs of damage and replace it as necessary.

 - A new accumulator and orifice/expansion valve will be secured to the mounting bracket.

 - Now that the system is free from debris and reassembled, the technician will need to reintroduce refrigerant into the system.
 Once the system is recharged to the acceptable specification and the correct pressure is set, the technician will remove the machine, replace caps onto each fitting, and continue to run the air conditioner for about 10 minutes to ensure refrigerant is able to circulate throughout the system.